Evident-Industrial/NDE_Open_File_Format/site/docs/general-concepts/dataset-dimensions.md

     amplitude-->dimensions;
 ```

-fig 1. example of the path of an ultrasound amplitude ascan
+Example of the path of an ultrasound amplitude ascan

 - The path contain the HDF5 path that link's that particular group to its dataset.